Board Members and Committees

 His time in senior leadership roles has brought wider exposure to the Asia Pacific region particularly New Zealand, China, Singapore, Taiwan, and India.
 Glenn has held various board appointments related to his work in public policy and education.

 Glenn’s interest in waste management, resource recovery and sustainability originated early in his career at the (then) City of Kew as a Waste Management Officer.
 During the mid 2000s, he returned to the sector leading policy reform for the Victorian Government.

-Glenn holds qualifications in business (Bachelors) & organisational change (Masters); is a Graduate of the Australian Institute of Company Directors (GAICD) and a career member of the Australian Human Resources Institute (CAHRI).
+Glenn holds qualifications in business (Bachelors) & organisational change (Masters); and is a Graduate of the Australian Institute of Company Directors (GAICD).

 Tricia Jones joined the Board on 31 October 2018, if a member of the Audit, Risk and Finance Committee and represents Baw Baw Shire Council on the Gippsland Forum.

 Tricia is an elected Councillor on the Baw Baw Shire Council and her commitment to local government spans over 10 years.
 Her motivation and involvement in local government is driven by her desire to protect the things that the community holds dear; the Shire’s country feel and beautiful natural environment, whilst at the same time be responsive to the needs of the community as the Shire continues to experience unprecedented growth.